forward/capify-ec2/readme.md

 Running

-  cap ec2:ssh -s i=1
+  cap ec2:ssh #

 will launch ssh using the user and port specified in your configuration.
-The 'i' argument is the index of the server to ssh into.
-Use the 'ec2_status' command to see the list of servers with their indices.
-If the 'i' argument is omitted then the first instance will be used.
+The # argument is the index of the server to ssh into.
+Use the 'ec2:status' command to see the list of servers with their indices.

 More options
 ====================================================